JoannickGardize/SharkSerialization/README.md

 #### Register containers constructors

-Containers are treated specifically by the SerializationFactory (except for primitive arrays).
+Containers are treated specifically by the SerializerFactory (except for primitive arrays).
 They do not require registration of serializers but require registration of their constructors.
 For any non-default configured (see next chapter) array, collection or map types, a call to `SharkSerialization.registerConstructor(type, constructor)` is required to register them.

 ### Methods of configuration

-The previous examples of this chapter used annotation configuration, this also is possible to directly configure the serializer instead, for example, the equivalent of the previous map example would be:
+The previous examples of this chapter used annotation configuration, this is also possible to directly configure the serializer instead, for example, the equivalent of the previous map example would be:

 ```java
 serialization.registerObject(MapExample.class, MapExample::new).configure("map")